G4Q95/AutoShortsWebApp/docs/Scene-Component-Refactoring.md

 5. `SceneVoiceSettings.tsx`
 6. `SceneTrimControls.tsx`
 7. `SceneActions.tsx`
+8. `SceneTimingControls.tsx`

 ## Next Steps:

-1. Extract Scene Timing Controls
-2. Update SceneComponent to use all new components
+1. Update SceneComponent to use all new components
-3. Final cleanup and testing
+2. Final cleanup and testing